ubyssey/volunteer/getting-started/your-first-task.md

 ## Your first task

-Now that you have [ubyssey.ca](https://www.ubyssey.ca) set up on your computer, you're ready to start writing some code!
+Now that you have [ubyssey.ca](https://www.ubyssey.ca) set up on your computer, you're ready to start on your first task!

 Most of our tasks and projects are documented in GitHub issues on the [ubyssey.ca](https://github.com/ubyssey/ubyssey.ca) repo.
 This helps us keep track of who is working on what, keeps everything documented, and allows for more open communication between team members.